ty2k/js-algorithms/README.md

 Given a number and a rounding digit (including negatives), returns the rounded value.
 From [here](https://stackoverflow.com/a/21323330).

+## Number: Round to fixed decimal place - number-round-to-decimal.js

+Given a number and a positive decimal count, returns the rounded value.
+From [here](https://stackoverflow.com/a/21323330).

 ## String: Check palindrome - string-check-palindrome.js

 Returns `true` if given a string that's a valid [palindrome](https://en.wikipedia.org/wiki/Palindrome).